lextm/jekyll-theme-chirpy/_posts/2013-5-15-how-to-interpret-iis-7-500-error-page-correctly.md

 > IIS was not able to process configuration for the Web site or application.
 > The authenticated user does not have permission to use this DLL.
 > The request is mapped to a managed handler but the .NET Extensibility Feature is not installed.
-> Ensure that the NTFS permissions for the web.config file are correct and allow access to the Web server’s machine account.
+> Ensure that the NTFS permissions for the web.config file are correct and allow access to the Web server's machine account.
 > Check the event logs to see if any additional information was logged.
 > Verify the permissions for the DLL.
 > Install the .NET Extensibility feature if the request is mapped to a managed handler.